-Today I am beginning a long journey to learn and perform the Chaconne by J.S.
+Welcome to The Chaconne Project, documenting my long journey to learn and perform the Chaconne by J.S.
 Bach on guitar.
 This work —originally for unaccompanied violin—is arguably one of the great masterworks of Western music.
-Andrés Segovia made the first version for guitar sometime in the early 1930s and since that time it has been one of the pinnacles of our repertoire.
+Andrés Segovia performed it on guitar sometime in the early 1930s and since that time it has been one of the pinnacles of our repertoire.
 It’s a big mountain to attempt at this stage in my life but there will never be a better time.
 So, starting today, I’m going to put one foot in front of the other and begin the climb.
 I’ve created this website to document the journey and I invite you to follow along.

 What is this chaconne (pronounced “shah-KOHN” or “shah-KUN rhymes with BUN” if you want to very French about it) and why is it such a big deal?
 It’s summed up pretty well in this passage from a letter that Johannes Brahms wrote to Clara Schumann after he first encountered the piece: